Code-Institute-Submissions/ms1-the_rolls/README.md

 ### **Surface Plane**

-The projects overall aesthethic is designed to align with the companies ethos and branding and evoke a sense of calm, trusthworthiness and simplicity.
+The projects overall aesthethic is designed to align with the companies ethos and branding and evoke a sense of calm, elegance, trusthworthiness and simplicity.

 #### Logo:

-Instead of creating a logo I chose to keep it simple and implement the site logo using HTML.
+Instead of creating a logo I chose to keep it simple and implement the site logo using HTML and CSS so that it scales well across different devices.

 #### Colour Scheme:
 The colour scheme was chosen to evoke certain emotions appropriate to this business.
 According to a [verywellmind.com article](https://www.verywellmind.com/color-psychology-2795824) on colour psychology: